 When using Enterprise Developer, developers can use the complete array of analysis, intelligence and reporting tools provided by Enterprise Analyzer to quickly gain a full understanding of the applications they are working on.
-Integration between Rhythm and Enterprise Developer means developers can easily work on code changes and keep Rhythm's status information up to date at the same time.

 For mainframe development, using Enterprise Developer in conjunction with Enterprise Sync (another product from the Micro Focus Enterprise suite) enables you to replicate your mainframe source code to a distributed software configuration management platform, greatly increasing the effectiveness of your parallel application development.